104644

 02JUN70 Reserialled as 104644.
 (Source: 4)

-Used as a static training airframe with the serial 852C.
+Used as a static Battle Damage Repair training airframe at Cold Lake with the serial 852C.
+(Source: 7)

 Acquired by Allan Rubin for his Canadian Air Land Sea Museum at Toronto Markham Airport.
 Plans for a new airport at nearby Pickering cast doubt on the future of Markham Airport and Rubin began selling off his aircraft.
 Rubin passed away on May 18, 2020, at the age of 81.
 (Source: 5)